Ndidi finally returns in Leicester City’s Europa League defeat to Zorya | Goal.com

 The midfielder gave a good account of himself on his return but his effort was not enough to save the King Power Stadium outfit from defeat.

-The game started with both sides aiming to nick an early goal but that was not to be seen with the solid defensive formation they put in place.
+The game started with both sides aiming to nick an early goal but that was not to be seen with the solid defensive formations they put in place.

 The first-half, thus, ended with both sides failing to find the back of the net but recorded three yellow cards.